AARNet/Globus-Community/globus-community-australasia/workshops/intro_to_globus_workshop/README.md

 ```
 These UUIDs are used by Globus to uniquely identify resources, so they are particularly important in the context of automation.
 They can also be used to search for endpoints or collections in the Web UI.

-### HANDS-ON EXERCISES
+# HANDS-ON EXERCISES
 These are the instructions for the hands-on exercises for the Globus workshop.

-#### USING GLOBUS CONNECT PERSONAL TO TRANSFER FILES TO YOUR LAPTOP (OPTIONAL)
+## USING GLOBUS CONNECT PERSONAL TO TRANSFER FILES TO YOUR LAPTOP (OPTIONAL)
 **NOTE: In order to install Globus Connect Personal (GCP) on your laptop, you will need to have the appropriate administrative privileges on your machine.
 If you are unable to install GCP software on your machine, then you will not be able to proceed with this particular hands-on exercise and will have to watch the workshop demonstration instead.**

-##### INSTALLING GLOBUS CONNECT PERSONAL (GCP)
+### INSTALLING GLOBUS CONNECT PERSONAL (GCP)
-Use your web browser to navigate to https://www.globus.org/globus-connect-personal.
+Use your web browser to navigate to the Globus GCP page at [https://www.globus.org/globus-connect-personal](https://www.globus.org/globus-connect-personal).
 Choose the download for your operating system (i.e. MacOS, Windows or Linux).
 Follow the instructions there to download, install and configure GCP.
+Further documentation on GCP is available at [https://docs.globus.org/globus-connect-personal/](https://docs.globus.org/globus-connect-personal/)

 **Note: Make sure you remember the name or UUID you use for your local collection.
 You will need it to select the collection later.**

-##### USING GLOBUS FOR SIMPLE FILE TRANSFERS
+### USING GLOBUS FOR SIMPLE FILE TRANSFERS
 In this exercise, you will use the Globus web application to transfer files between two collections.
 In order to do this, you will need to have write access to the destination collection, so we will use the writable collection on your laptop accessible through the previously installed Globus Connect Personal software.

 To proceed, you must have a working installation of Globus Connect Personal with a writable collection configured.
 Make sure your GCP instance is running.